sauldeleon/monorepo-starter/README.md

 ### `yarn test:webapp`

-Launches the test runner for the Main web application.<br>
+Launches the test runner for the Main web application.
 See the section about [running tests](#running-tests) for more information.

+### `yarn release:webapp`

+It launches a release for Webapp application.
+If there is any commit since the last release starting with:

+- `fix` will do a patch bump
+- `feat` will do a minor bump
+- `!` will do a major bump.

 ### `yarn start:webapp-redux`

-Runs the Redux web application in the development mode.<br>
+Runs the Redux web application in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn build:webapp-redux`

-Generates the build folder of the compiled files for Redux web application <br>
-The build is minified and the filenames include the hashes.<br>
+Generates the build folder of the compiled files for Redux web application The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 ### `yarn build:dep:webapp-redux`